xrettle/WFGY/TensionUniverse/Experiments/Q106_MVP/README.md

 We then aggregate by `(design, attack_type, attack_fraction)` to obtain:

 - means and standard deviations for all the above quantities.

+The aggregated summary table printed in the notebook output is exactly this per-design, per-scenario view.

 #### Declared robustness standard